ShepardDog/polewatch/README.md

 ## I built this
-For the foxes, the bears, the seals.
-For those who cannot code, but still suffer the consequences of human actions.
+For the foxes, the wolves, the bears, the seals, the owls, and many other animals who cannot code, but still suffer the consequences of human actions.
 **To the Arctic species — with love.**